 I am often asked “who makes your bass and what are the specs”?
 This article addresses those questions about the Koa 6 and provides a brief history of it’s development.

 My Koa 6 string bass was made by Fodera Guitars in New York City and is the most important instrument I’ve owned.
-It is totally customized to my body and solo playing style, reflecting over 10 years of trial and error with different basses.

 The first bass I played was my father’s old Fender Jazz Bass when I was very young.
 Since then, I have always preferred offset bodies like Jazz Basses because of their balance and ergonomic playing angle.
 Fodera’s Emperor body is similar to a Jazz but with improvements like a lower horn shape that grips your leg and a deeper cutaway for better fret access.